kelseygonzalez/2019-10-26-Tucson/index.md

 <p>
 	Click the Start button and type 'git bash' into the search window.<br> Click on the "Git Bash" icon to open the shell.<br>
-	Type 'nano test.txt' to open a text editor. <strong>IF this does not open the nano text editor contact the workshop administrator at the email listed above.</strong><br>
+	Type 'nano test.txt' to open a text editor. <strong>If this does not open the nano text editor contact the workshop administrator at the email listed above.</strong><br>
 	Type 'Test'.<br>
 	To exit the nano editor press Ctrl and type 'x' (a.k.a. '^X'; additional commands are listed at the bottom of the text edito window.
       </p>